TheRoboticsClub/gsoc2021-Chandan_Kumar/docs/_posts/2021-08-21-GSoC'21-summary.md

 ### Progress

-- Exercise is working along with simulation on RADI 2.3
+- Exercise is working along with simulation on RADI 2.4

-### Improvements
+### Future Works

-- Migrate the exercise to RADI 2.4
+- Migrate the exercise to RADI 3
+- Integrate RQT window in the exercise
 - The user can stop the simulation at any moment by using the Stop button in the web-templates.
 However, because the APIs are called in pick and place grasp APIs, the simulation will only end after the picking/placing operation is done.
 This may be regarded one of the future versions' enhancements, as the simulation will cease as soon as we press the stop button (This may be achived using threading).

 ### Simulation